-- 5. Manufacturers of devices classified as class A, other than devices for performance study, shall declare the conformity of their products by issuing the EU declaration of conformity referred to in Article 15, after drawing up the technical documentation set out in Annex II. - However, if the devices are placed on the market in sterile condition, the manufacturer shall apply the procedures set out in Annex VIII or in Annex X. Involvement of the notified body shall be limited to the aspects concerned with establishing, securing and maintaining sterile conditions. - 7.
-Devices for performance studies shall be subject to the requirements set out in Articles 48 to 58. - 8.
+- (a) in the case of devices for near-patient testing, to the requirements set out in Section 6.1 of Annex VIII, - (b) in the case of devices placed on the market in sterile condition, to the aspects of manufacture concerned with establishing, securing and maintaining sterile conditions, - (c) in the case of devices with a measuring function, to the aspects of manufacture concerned with the conformity of the devices with the metrological requirements. - 6.
+Manufacturers may choose to apply a conformity assessment procedure applicable to devices of a higher class than the device in question. - Devices intended to be used in performance evaluation studies, including devices for performance evaluation studies shall be subject to the requirements set out in Annex XII, and, if applicable, Articles 48 to 58. - 8.
 The Member State in which the notified body is established may determine that all or certain documents, including the technical documentation, audit, assessment and inspection reports, relating to the procedures referred to in paragraphs 1 to 6 shall be available in an official Union language(s) determined by the Member State concerned.
 Otherwise they shall be available in an official Union language acceptable to the notified body.

-- 9. The Commission may, by means of implementing acts, specify or modify the modalities and the procedural aspects with a view to ensuring harmonised application of the conformity assessment procedures by the notified bodies, for any of the following aspects: - the frequency and the sampling basis of the assessment of the technical documentation on a representative basis as set out in Sections 3.3.(c) and 4.5 of Annex VIII, in the case of devices classified as class C; - the minimum frequency of unannounced on-site audits and sample checks to be conducted by notified bodies in accordance with Section 4.4 of Annex VIII, taking into account the risk-class and the type of device; - the frequency of samples of the manufactured devices or batches of devices classified as class D to be sent to a reference laboratory designated under Article 78 in accordance with Section 5.7 of Annex VIII and Section 5.1 of Annex X, or - the physical, laboratory or other tests to be carried out by notified bodies in the context of sample checks, assessment of technical documentation and type examination in accordance with Sections 4.4 and 5.3 of Annex VIII and Sections 3.2 and 3.3 of Annex IX.
+- 9. The Commission may, by means of implementing acts, specify or modify the modalities and the procedural aspects with a view to ensuring harmonised application of the conformity assessment procedures by the notified bodies, for any of the following aspects: - the frequency and the sampling basis of the assessment of the design documentation within the technical documentation on a representative basis as set out in Sections 3.3.(c) and 4.5 of Annex VIII, in the case of devices classified as class C; - the minimum frequency of unannounced factory inspections on-site audits and sample checks to be conducted by notified bodies in accordance with Section 4.4 of Annex VIII, taking into account the risk-class and the type of device; - the frequency of samples of the manufactured devices or batches of devices classified as class D to be sent to a reference laboratory designated under Article 78 in accordance with Section 5.7 of Annex VIII and Section 5.1 of Annex X, or - the physical, laboratory or other tests to be carried out by notified bodies in the context of sample checks, assessment of technical documentation design dossier examination and type examination in accordance with Sections 4.4 and 5.3 of Annex VIII and Sections 3.2 and 3.3 of Annex IX.